 • We value fun and creativity.

-• We value our Baptist inheritance and inclusive
+• We value our Baptist inheritance and inclusive kingdom focus.

 • We value the work and presence of the Holy Spirit in young people’s lives.